jocelynmhorng/poodle-character/README.md

-# 🐩 Tia — Poodle Sprite Generator
+# 🐩 Tia - Poodle Sprite Generator

 A pixel sprite generator built for my poodle, Tia.
-It includes multiple themes and modes the dog can be in.

 Live demo: [tia-poodle.vercel.app](https://tia-poodle.vercel.app)

-Built with [Claude Code](https://claude.com/claude-code) as a fast, single-file prototype.
+Built with [Claude Code](https://claude.com/claude-code) as a fast, single-file prototype - and made as a Mother's Day gift, since Tia is our precious family dog.

 ## Quick Start

-This is a self-contained static HTML app — no build step, no dependencies.
+This is a self-contained static HTML app - no build step, no dependencies.

 ```bash
 open index.html